fes.de

-Webinar Dialogue: Cities on the Move, People at the Centre
+Urban October Dialogue Series (2): Cities on the Move, People at the Centre

-This is the second of three online events scheduled in celebration of Urban October 2025 and the upcoming World Cities Day, which focuses on people-centered smart cities
+This is the second of three online events scheduled in celebration of Urban October 2025 and the upcoming World Cities Day, which focuses on people-centered smart cities.

 But as rapid urbanization reshapes cities across Africa, this theme invites a critical question: How can digital innovation support, not supplant, the informal public transport systems that keep millions moving every day?